hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

 > There are so many ways to use data to hurt people that the only safe database is the one that was never collected.
 Thus, instead of the EU's approach (in the GDPR) of mainly regulating how personal data may be used, I propose a law to stop systems from collecting personal data.
 >
 > The robust way to do that, the way that can't be set aside at the whim of a government, is to require systems to be built so as not to collect data about persons.
 The basic principle is that a system must be designed not to collect certain data, if its basic function can be carried out without that data.
-Improving efficiency must explicitly not count as a justification for collecting more data.
 [Source](https://stallman.org/articles/real-privacy-laws.html)

 Stallman argues that laws must prohibit data collection if it is not necessary or not justified, and that systems must be designed not to collect certain data.